ewanc26/website/README.md

 # My Website

 the repository for my website, hosted by GitHub Pages and built using [Hugo](https://gohugo.io), at <https://ewancroft.uk>.
-It is a personal site, being a centralised place for my [long-form blog](https://ewancroft.uk/blog) among other things.
+It is a personal site, being my prescense online.
+You can find links to my [long-form blog](https://whtwnd.com/ewancroft.uk) among other things.

 ## Licences